Primary Myelofibrosis (PMF)

 The median survival in primary myelofibrosis is 5 years from onset, but variation is wide; some patients have a rapidly progressing disorder, including development of acute myeloid leukemia, with short survival, but most have a more indolent course.
 Only allogeneic stem cell transplantation is curative.

 A number of useful risk stratification systems are available to aid prognosis and guide decisions to institute medical therapy or stem cell transplantation.
 The Dynamic International Prognostic Scoring System (DIPSS) for Primary Myelofibrosis can be used to predict progression or survival as the disease evolves (1).
-Some scoring systems, such as (genetically inspired prognostic scoring system [2]) or the MIPSS70+ (mutation and karyotype-enhanced international prognostic scoring system [3]), also incorporate cytogenetics and molecular markers.
+Some scoring systems, such as the GIPSS (genetically inspired prognostic scoring system [2]) or the MIPSS70+ (mutation and karyotype-enhanced international prognostic scoring system [3]), also incorporate cytogenetics and molecular markers.
 These can be accessed on line for calculation of risk in individual patients (4).

 Validated symptom assessment tools (eg, Myelofibrosis Symptom Assessment Form) are also available for patients with myelofibrosis and can be useful to monitor therapeutic responses (5).